PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ---

 ## Introduction:
 After participating in the Disney Can-You-Hack-It CTF, I've been trying to spend more of my time studying security and offensive penetration testing.
-Primarily, I've been trying to balance both understanding how to effectively perform an attack with the awesome frameworks out their like metasploit, but also gain a better understanding of what this framework is doing under the hood.
-This post is meant to be the first of many as I attempt to practice documenting both the attack and my methodology.
+My main goal is to balance understanding how to effectively perform an attack with the awesome frameworks out there like metasploit while gaining a better understanding of what this framework is doing under the hood.
+This post is the first of many that will follow me documenting both the attacks and my methodologies.

 ## Environment
-Both attacks take place in a flat network consisting of my attack host, a freshly-booted Kali Linux livecd, and the the target host, a freshly booted Windows VM that I knew contained 3 flags to capture.
-No other information is known about the host, what it's running or it's OS versioning, however I would be lying if I said I didn't assume that this would be an eternalblue attack based off the name.
+Both attacks take place in a flat network consisting of my attack host, which is a freshly-booted Kali Linux livecd, and the the target host, a freshly-booted Windows VM that I knew contained 3 flags to capture.
+No other information is known about the host, like what it's running or its OS version, but I would be lying if I said I didn't assume that this would be an eternalblue attack based off the name.

 ## Attacking Blue with Metasploit
 I started the attack by opening a tmux session and starting meterpreter with `msfdb run` to spin up a postgres instance for persisting scans and recon data.